 Carrum Foreshore, Old Post Office Lane, Carrum

-A beautifully crafted beachside playground located next to the Carrum Surf Life Saving Club.
-The play area, which is a huge sandpit, has a seaside theme with a wharf protruding out from the decking.
-There is a lighthouse with a rigid frame ladder and rope ladder providing access to the top of the lighthouse where you can use the telescope to look across the bay.
+A beachfront playground that is both wonderfully designed and conveniently placed near to the Carrum Surf Life Saving Club.
+The playground, which is just a massive sandbox, is designed to seem like a beach, complete with a pier that extends out from the decking.
+There is a lighthouse with a strong frame ladder and a rope ladder that provide access to the top of the lighthouse, where a telescope provides a view of the entire harbour.

-There is also a big horizontal arrangement of disks connected by ropes (begging for a game of “Who is King of the Castle”), a birds nest swing, spinning cup with hand wheel, standard swing without safety chain, swing with harness and a beautiful simple labyrinth decorated with sea creatures where you can seek out the treasure trove.
+In addition, there is a large horizontal arrangement of discs that are linked together by ropes (perfect for a game of "Who is King of the Castle"), a birds nest swing, a spinning cup with a hand wheel, a standard swing without a safety chain, a swing with a harness, and a lovely simple labyrinth that is adorned with sea creatures and contains a treasure trove.

-The sandy playground area is surrounded by paths and decking, relaxing blue and white high backed deck chairs, bench seating, water taps, toilets and two open-sided shelters with a BBQ and table each.
+The sandy playground area is surrounded by walks and decking, as well as soothing blue and white high-backed deck chairs, bench seating, water taps, restrooms, and two open-sided shelters, each of which has a barbeque and a table.

 Melbourne Urban Graffiti Art

-Lanes that provide a canvas for urban art include:
+Some examples of lanes that serve as a canvas for urban art are as follows:

 - Hosier Lane (opposite Federation Square)